 Spotted Wing Drosophila (SWD) have been caught in all principal blueberry counties in Florida.
 Adults lay eggs in ripening blueberries, and larvae develop inside the berry, making the fruits soft and unmarketable.
 Adults can be monitored by placing traps in blueberry bushes.
 Traps can be made from plastic cups and baited with yeast sugar water.
 Traps should be placed within the canopy of the blueberry bush and not in direct sunlight.
-A number of insecticides have recently been registered for control of spotted wing drosophila.
+Recently, a new red sticky Trece trap baited with Trece lures has been shown to catch flies earlier in the season than the traditional Scentry trap with the Scentry lure.
+However, the Scentry trap still caught as many or more SWD than the Trece trap.
+A number of insecticides have recently been registered for control of SWD.
 See Table 2 and EDIS publication ENY-861, "Spotted Wing Drosophila in Florida Berry Culture" (https://edis.ifas.ufl.edu/publication/IN839).